SharePoint/sp-dev-docs/docs/general-development/performancepoint-services-in-sharepoint.md

-## Custom transforms for PerformancePoint Services scorecards in SharePoint Server 2013
+## Custom transforms for PerformancePoint Services scorecards in SharePoint
 <a name="bkmk_CreateCustomObjects"> </a>

 Transforms change the appearance, contents, or functionality of scorecards before querying the data source, after querying the data source, or before rendering the scorecard in the Web Part.
 For example, PerformancePoint Services uses transforms to perform several operations before rendering a scorecard view, such as expanding named sets, computing rollups, and computing aggregations.
 These changes are applied at run time and they do not modify the definition of the scorecard object.

-For more information about scorecard transforms, see  [How to: Create scorecard transforms for PerformancePoint Services in SharePoint 2013](how-to-create-scorecard-transforms-for-performancepoint-services-in-sharepoint-2.md).
+For more information about scorecard transforms, see  [How to: Create scorecard transforms for PerformancePoint Services in SharePoint](how-to-create-scorecard-transforms-for-performancepoint-services-in-sharepoint-2.md).